Types and Symptoms of Breast Cancer and Treatments

-- Chemotherapy: A method which utilizes medication to destroy cancerous cells.
+- Chemotherapy: A method that utilizes medication to destroy cancerous cells

 - Surgery to remove cancerous tissue: If the breast lump is removed, it’s known as a lumpectomy.
 Meanwhile, a mastectomy is the removal of the entire breast and possibly neighboring zones, as well.

 - Targeted therapy: Hormonal treatment is an example of such therapy.
-It’s used to block certain hormones that stimulate the growth of malignant cells.
-It uses medication to attack the gene changes in cancerous cells.
+This is because it’s used to block certain hormones that stimulate the growth of malignant cells.
+In addition, it uses medication to attack the gene changes in cancerous cells.

-After receiving the treatment best suited for their cases, some women continue on medication for some period of time.
-No matter what, all patients should follow medical guidelines for undergoing the relevant tests for monitoring cancer relapse or growth of a different kind of breast cancer.
+Finally, after receiving the treatment best suited for their cases, some women continue on medication for some period of time.
+Furthermore, no matter what, all patients should follow medical guidelines for undergoing the relevant tests for monitoring cancer relapse or growth of a different kind of breast cancer.